nathandunk/BetterSerialPlotter/README.md

 - Autoscale plots

 ## What your arduino program should look like
 This program is intended to work for any program that already uses the built-in Arduino Serial Plotter.
 That means that you need to open the Serial communication channel in your `setup()` function using `Serial.Begin(BAUD_RATE)`.
 Make sure you take note of what baud rate you use.
 Then in every iteration of your `loop()` function in your arduino code, you should write to the serial monitor with any amount of variables, each separated by either a tab or a space.
 Before the loop ends, you should output a newline character.
 See the Example Arduino Code section at the bottom to see how this could look.
+See the [Example Arduino Code](#example-arduino-code) section below for an example

 ## Running the application

 Make sure that your arduino (or serial-interface device) is plugged into your computer and running.
 Run the **Better Serial Plotter** application, and a graphical interface should open up.
 From there, click on the **Serial Port** dropdown on the top of the screen.
 You should see a list of serial devices attached to your PC.
 Click on the serial port that your device is attached to.
 Then, you should click the dropdown for the baud rate and select the baud rate that you used in your `Serial.Begin()` function in your arduino code.
-If everything is set up properly, you should see your data on the left side of the application.
+If everything is set up properly, you should see your data on the left side of the application, under the Incoming Data section.
 If you are having trouble, make sure to check out the troubleshooting tips at the end of this page.

 ## Configuring Data